alban-read/M1-MICRO-FORTH/dumbint.md

 ```

-Which may be interesting.
+### Speeding up the inner interpreter

-The FIB word is testing procedure call speed, which is a test of looking up token addresses and calling the words in the token interpreter.
+The FIB word in benchmarks is testing our procedure call speed.
+Calling a procedure involves looking up the token address and calling the words code.

+This interpreter is the primitive code for a high level word.

 Initially the inner interpreter looks something like this :-